-John C. Hollar was named President and Chief Executive Officer by the Board of Trustees in 2008.
-He directs the Museum’s strategic planning and operations and is responsible for leading the Museum toward its goal of being the world’s leading institution capturing the history of computing and its ongoing impact and exploring the technological, economic and social implications of computing for the future.
+John C. Hollar is the President and Chief Executive Officer of the Computer History Museum.
+He directs the Museum's strategic planning and operations and is responsible for establishing the Museum as the world's leading institution capturing computing's history, explaining its ongoing impact and exploring the technological, economic and social implications of computing for the future.

 Hollar holds bachelor's degrees in journalism and political science from Southern Methodist University and a juris doctor from Harvard Law School.